National Hall of Fame for Famous American Indians

+Founding Chairperson from 1952, Logan Billingsley, told the Orlando Sentinel in 1960, "It's time we stopped painting eerie pictures of the Indian in our school history books.
+Historians should write more truth about the American Indian and give more credit to some who were great Americans."

 Also in Anadarko is the Southern Plains Indian Museum, which features highly-skilled arts and crafts of contemporary and historic artists from both the local Plains tribes, as well as other American Indians relocated to present-day Oklahoma in the 19th century, such as the Delaware, Caddo, Southeastern Woodlands tribes, and others.
 The museum was established in 1947 and features changing exhibitions and sales of art.